FionaXie1992/PearDownloader.js/README_EN.md

   <br>
 </h1>

-<h4 align="center">A multi-protocol, multi-source and P2P-CDN supporting Downloader</h4>
+<h4 align="center">A Downloader that Supports Multi-protocol, Multi-source and P2P-CDN</h4>
 <br>

+The release of [PearPlayer.js](https://github.com/PearInc/PearPlayer.js) has attracted constant attention from the industry and we have received many precious suggestions.
+On the one hand, we will continue maintaining and updating PearPlayer to support more extended functions.
+On the other hand, we will rearrange the related module that is of deeper layer, more flexible and applicable to wider areas.
+Besides, focused on node selection and data scheduling, we separate out multi-source transmission parts and thus PearDownloader.js is formed.

-**PearDownloader** is an open soure downloader written in JavaScript, combine HTTP (including HTTPS, HTTP2) and WebRTC.
-It supports multi-protocol, multi-source, and achieves low latency and high bandwidth utilization.
-With well designed algorithms, PearDownloader can guarantee high P2P rate as well as download speed.
+PearDownloader (梨享下载器) **[[Demo](http://demo.webrtc.win/)]**, serving as base download module of the [PearPlayer](https://github.com/PearInc/PearPlayer.js), combines HTTP (including HTTPS, HTTP2) & WebRTC and achieves the streaming media acceleration on Web client side, which features multi-protocol, multi-source, low latency and high bandwidth utilization.

+PearDownloader aims to lower the migration cost for content providers (CP) of present well-developed players: CP manufacturers can choose to integrate it into their own products and achieve Web P2P ability.
+Or schedule the massive node sources of Pear Fog to enjoy low-cost, high-quality sharing fog CDN service.
+PearDownloader supports more kinds of file types, provides more flexible scheduling algorithm & strategies and satisfies broader and more flexible business situations and needs.

 ![multisources](fig/fogvdn_multisources.png)